polifonia-project/stories/Mark: Computational Musicologist/Mark#1_FolkMusic.md

 CQ9: Which aspects of melody vary and which remain stable in the process of transmission and adaptation?

+CQ10: How did certain repertoires (e.g., Italian opera) circulate?

+CQ11: What are the connections between printed sources and manuscripts? (manuscripts could be copies of printed sources)

 ## Resources

 Mark works with: